RayHightower/RayHightower.com/_posts/2016-04-09-observation-and-data-representation.markdown

 ~~~

-Nine milliseconds.
+Execution in nine milliseconds.
 Running close to the metal has its benefits!
+The C solution has other benefits:

+* Flexibility.
+If you want to solve a larger matrix, you know exactly what constant to change, `SQUARE_SIZE`.

+* Readability.
+You can see exactly what's going on inside of the loop.
+At any given time, the varialbe `paths` stores the number of paths that the program has found, while `bitcount` stores the number of set bits in the current number under examination.

 ### Brute Force in Go